nikki-joshi/Stone--Paper--scissors/README.md

-# Stone--Paper--scissors
+# Rock-paper-scissors
-This is a small game of stone paper scissors.
+This is a small game of rock paper scissors.